Los Altos, California: 2010 census

+2010s economic data

 The median household income of Los Altos for 2013–2017 was $208,309.
 The average home listing price in 2014 was $1.96 million.
 In 2017, Forbes ranked Los Altos (94022 and 94024) as the 3rd and 48th most expensive ZIP codes in the United States with median home prices of $7,755,000 and $3,431,615, respectively.
 In 2018, data from the American Community Survey revealed that Los Altos was the fifth wealthiest city in the United States.

 1930

 Approximately 2,900 people would have considered themselves a resident of Los Altos.

 Housing costs

 Los Altos strives to maintain a semi-rural atmosphere.
 Los Altos has few sidewalks except in commercial zones and along arterial roads.
 The minimum lot size for most residential housing is one-quarter of an acre.
 Most streets have broad dirt shoulders and no street lighting.
 The civic center sits in the middle of an orchard, a remnant of those that once covered the area.
 The downtown is a triangle with arterials and collector streets on all sides that enable most through traffic to bypass Main Street.

 As of today, many Los Altos homes fetch $4 million and higher.
 The city is placed (along with neighboring Los Altos Hills, with which it shares ZIP codes) at numbers 24 and 28 on Forbes' "Most Expensive ZIP Codes in America" list in 2007.
 In 2015, Forbes placed Los Altos (ZIP codes 94022 and 94024) as the 11th and 57th most expensive ZIP codes in the United States, behind such cities as Atherton, California and Sagaponack, New York.
 For the 94022 ZIP code, which includes parts of Los Altos Hills, California the median home price is $4.9 million with an average of 120 days on the market.
 For the 94024 ZIP code, the median home price is $2.8 million with an average of 36 days on the market.